nemonik/Intellect/README.md

 Coincidentally, the use of the “Getter/Setter Pattern” used frequently in Java is singularly frowned upon in the Python developer community with the cheer of “Python is not Java.”

+So, you will need to author you facts as Python object's who attributes are formally denoted as properties like so:

+	@property
+	def property0(self):
+		return self._property0

+	@property0.setter
+	def property0(self, value):
+		self._property0 = value

+## The Policy DSL

 Example policy files can be foud in intellect/rulesets, and must follow the Policy grammar as define in intellect/grammar/Policy.g